mohamedamara1/mohamedamara1/README.md

-# 💫 About Me:
-# Welcome to My GitHub Profile!<br><br>Hey there!
-I'm Mohamed Amara, a passionate and dedicated software engineering student in my 2nd year of studies.<br> I'm constantly exploring and learning the latest technologies to enhance my skills and contribute to the world of software development.<br> This is where you'll find a glimpse of my coding journey, projects, and interests.<br><br>## About Me<br><br>- 🎓 Studying Software Engineering in my 2nd year.<br>- 🌱 Currently focusing on learning NestJS, TypeScript, and AI.<br>- 💡 I'm enthusiastic about building efficient and innovative solutions.<br>- 🤝 Open to collaborations and always eager to learn from others.<br><br>## What I'm Working On<br><br>Right now, I'm diving deep into the world of NestJS, TypeScript, and AI.
+# Welcome to My GitHub Profile!
+Hey there!
+I'm Mohamed Amara, a passionate and dedicated software engineering student in my 2nd year of studies.<br> I'm constantly exploring and learning the latest technologies to enhance my skills and contribute to the world of software development.<br> This is where you'll find a glimpse of my coding journey, projects, and interests.<br><br>
+## About Me<br><br>
+- 🎓 Studying Software Engineering in my 2nd year.<br>
+- 🌱 Currently focusing on learning NestJS, TypeScript, and AI.<br>
+- 💡 I'm enthusiastic about building efficient and innovative solutions.<br>
+- 🤝 Open to collaborations and always eager to learn from others.<br><br>
+## What I'm Working On<br><br>
+Right now, I'm diving deep into the world of NestJS, TypeScript, and AI.
 I believe that these technologies are shaping the future of software development and I'm excited to be a part of it.
-I'm working on projects that challenge me and help me apply what I'm learning in real-world scenarios.<br><br>## My Tech Stack<br><br>- 💻 Languages: Java, JavaScript, TypeScript<br>- 🚀 Frameworks: NestJS, Spring Boot, ReactJS, NextJS, NestJS<br>- 🤖 Areas of Interest: Artificial Intelligence, Machine Learning<br>- 🛢️ Databases: MySQL, MongoDB, PostgreSQL<br>- 🎨 UI/UX: HTML, CSS, FIGMA<br><br>## Get in Touch<br><br>I'm always eager to connect with fellow developers, students, and anyone who shares similar interests.
+I'm working on projects that challenge me and help me apply what I'm learning in real-world scenarios.<br><br>
+## My Tech Stack<br><br>
+- 💻 Languages: Java, JavaScript, TypeScript<br>
+- 🚀 Frameworks: NestJS, Spring Boot, ReactJS, NextJS, NestJS<br>
+- 🤖 Areas of Interest: Artificial Intelligence, Machine Learning<br>
+- 🛢️ Databases: MySQL, MongoDB, PostgreSQL<br>
+- 🎨 UI/UX: HTML, CSS, FIGMA<br><br>
+## Get in Touch<br><br>
+I'm always eager to connect with fellow developers, students, and anyone who shares similar interests.
 Whether you want to collaborate on a project, exchange ideas, or just have a chat, feel free to reach out to me.<br><br>- 📧 Email: [mouhammed.aamara@gmail.com](mailto:mouhammed.aamara@gmail.com)<br>- 💼 LinkedIn: [Mohamed Amara](https://www.linkedin.com/in/mouhamed-amara/)<br><br>Thanks for stopping by and checking out my profile.
 Looking forward to connecting with you and learning together!
 Happy coding! 🚀

 ## 🌐 Socials: